 Finding the Right Treatment

-If your friend or family member responded positively to your conversation and is willing to consider drug and alcohol treatment, you can help them in another important way.
+If your friend or family member responded positively to your conversation and is willing to consider finding the right treatment and recovery, you can help them in another important way.
 This concerns understanding the basics of various treatment programs.
 Of course, you don’t have to know all the specifics, but the more you know, the better you can help if the person says, “I don’t know what kind of treatment I need.
 What do you think I should do?”

 Inpatient vs. Outpatient Programs